Kitchen trends for 2020 and the next decade.

 Photo via: Home Bunch

 Photo via: Studio McGee

-We saw a lot of woven and wood furnishings in 2019.
-In the kitchen, chairs and barstools with caning will continue to rise in 2020 I believe.
-Woven pendant lights, and hold the paint brush – natural and raw wood looking cabinets are in.
-Which brings me to my next trend…
+We saw a lot of woven and wood furnishings that looked like they weren’t stained last year.
+In the kitchen, chairs and barstools with caning will continue to rise in favor.

 4. Black, black, black